Valorant Agent Guide: Omen

 Omen is neither considered the best nor the worst in Valorant.
 You can usually find him in the middle in stats.
 It will take you a while to master him, and his Ulti isn’t always practical.
 Sometimes though, it will win you a whole round!

-Omens Skills Guide: Shrouded Step
+Omens Guide: Shrouded Step

-The first ability of Omen is the Shrouded Step (Standard C).
+The ability of Omen is the Shrouded Step (Standard C).
 Once activated, you will see a distance indicator.
 Aim at the place you want to appear and after a short delay Omen will teleport there.
 You will only make sounds while channeling, not when the teleport is complete.
 So your opponents can only hear that you teleported, but not where.
 If you are trapped in a corner, try teleporting exactly where you are already standing.
 The enemies will look for you everywhere, but not where you were already.

 Also, you will get to high points, from which you will get a good overview and strong angles.
 The ability has two charges – use them wisely!